2009–10 Kansas Jayhawks women's basketball team

-The 2009–10 Kansas Jayhawks women's basketball team will represent the University of Kansas in the 2009–10 NCAA Division I women's basketball season.
-The Jayhawks are a member of the Big 12 and will attempt to win the NCAA championship.
-Kansas returns four starters and eight letter winners to the line-up, including All-American guard-forward Danielle McCray.
-The Jayhawks will add seven newcomers to the 2009-10 team, led by redshirt freshman Angel Goodrich, who sat out the entire 2008-09 season after suffering a knee injury.
+The 2009–10 Kansas Jayhawks women's basketball team represented the University of Kansas in the 2009–10 NCAA Division I women's basketball season.
+The Jayhawks were a member of the Big 12.
+Kansas returned four starters and eight letter winners to the line-up, including All-American guard-forward Danielle McCray.
+The Jayhawks added seven newcomers to the 2009-10 team, led by redshirt freshman Angel Goodrich, who sat out the entire 2008-09 season after suffering a knee injury.